Niharpradhan-8/OCTANET_OCTOBER/README.md

 # OCTANET_OCTOBER
-I developed a landing page by using Frontend technology.
+I developed a landing page by using Frontend technology.you can visit my website using https://Landing-pagae.me